-My first school nurse job was in Torquay, where I was possibly the only male school nurse in the south of England!"

-# Old entry

-My first school nurse job was in Torquay in Devon where I became aware I was possibly the only male school nurse in the south of England!
-I worked in Torquay for two school years, developing my skills in teaching, setting up and running school-based clinics and fulfilling the wider public health role of the school nurse, such as the vaccination programmes.
+My first school nurse job was in Torquay, where I was possibly the only male school nurse in the south of England!
+I worked there for two school years, developing my skills in teaching, setting up and running school-based clinics and fulfilling the wider public health role of the school nurse, such as the vaccination programmes.

 In 2002, I took a school nurse post back in Somerset and a year later became the team leader.
 I also became the first male in the county at that time to have completed the family planning qualification.